magnars/prone/README.md

 - run `lein cljsbuild auto` in one terminal
 - run `lein ring server-headless` in another.

-`lein test` will run all tests. (run `lein cljsbuild once` to generate required js files)
+`./bin/kaocha` will run all tests. (run `lein cljsbuild once` to generate required js files)

-To run tests continuously: `lein test-refresh`
+To run tests continuously: `./bin/kaocha --watch`

 After making changes to static files in `dev-resources`, run `./build-js-sources.sh` again to update the concatenated files.